Nick Brown

 Tools used: Python / Flask, React, AWS, MySQL Source: MetaSeek on Github

 MetaSeek is a data discovery and analysis tool for genome sequencing data.
-Built in collaboration with my soon-to-be PhD wife, we expect to publish a paper on MetaSeek this year.
+Built in collaboration with Dr. Hoarfrost, we published a paper on MetaSeek in 2019.

 Think outside the textbook